kfatehi/docker-elasticsearch5-arm64/README.md

-this branch is a docker image with ES5.6.4 on Java9 built on an M1 chip

-It seems building it on the machine caused it to run properly.
+ElasticSearch 5.6.4 on OpenJDK 8 built for use on Apple Silicon

 Public tag:

-`keyvanfatehi/elasticsearch:5.6.4_jre9_m1`
+`keyvanfatehi/elasticsearch:5.6.4_openjdk8_arm64`

 Web Link: